James Bolton (footballer): Portsmouth

 On 7 June 2019, Bolton signed for fellow League One team Portsmouth on a free transfer on a three-year deal after turning down an improved contract.
 He made his debut on 3 August on his return to the New Meadow, as a 53rd-minute substitute for Anton Walkes in a 1–0 loss to Shrewsbury.

 Bolton scored his first goal for Pompey on 4 January 2020, opening a 2–1 win at Fleetwood Town in the third round of the FA Cup.
 On 1 February, he recorded a first league goal in a 2–0 victory over Sunderland at Fratton Park.

 Plymouth Argyle

 On 24 June 2021, Bolton signed for League One side Plymouth Argyle on a two-year deal for an undisclosed fee.

+He made just eight appearances in all competitions across the 2022–23 season as Argyle won promotion from League One as Champions, being released at the end of the season.

+St Mirren

+Bolton signed for Scottish Premiership club St Mirren in July 2023, and signed a contract extension until the summer of 2025 in February 2024.

+Fleetwood Town

+On 4 July 2024, Bolton signed for League Two club Fleetwood Town for an undisclosed fee.

 Personal life

 On 21 March 2020, it was reported that Bolton and three Portsmouth teammates had tested positive for COVID-19 during the 2020 pandemic.
 None were reported to be seriously ill.